kyma-project/kyma/docs/api-gateway/03-02-whitelisted-domains.md

 >**TIP:** For more information, read about the [Api CR statuses](#custom-resource-api-rule-status-codes).

-By default, all domains are allowed
+By default, the feature is disabled and all domains are allowed

 To enable the allowlist mechanism, override the value of the **config.enableDomainAllowList** parameter in the API Gateway chart.